pranavmakesitcool24k/pranavmakesitcool24k/README.md

 - 🌱 I’m currently learning **Artificial intelligence & Data Science**

-- 👨‍💻 All of my projects are available at [pranavpardeshi.tk](pranavpardeshi.tk)
+- 👨‍💻 All of my projects are available at [Here!](https://pranavpardeshiportfolio.000webhostapp.com/)

 - 💬 Ask me about **Full-Stack Devlopement**